CBEP-SoCB/FOCB_OA_sum/Analysis_and_Graphics/FOCB_OA_Data_Analysis.md

 # Summary Statistics

-# Entire Data Set
+## Entire Data Set

 This is legacy code.
-It would be easier today to develop this directly in the tidyverse.
+It would be easier today to develop this in the tidyverse.

 ``` r
 the.mins     <- sapply(the_data[9:21], min, na.rm=TRUE)